 Adrenalin-pumping jet boat ride

 Paradise Jet Boating

-The Spit is a great place to add to your Gold Coast itinerary if you would like to go swimming at the beach, have a picnic in the park, go fishing off the jetty, or take a boating tour in the seaway.
+The Spit is a great place to visit if you would like to go swimming at the beach, have a picnic in the park, go fishing off the jetty, or take a boating tour in the seaway.

-Also down near The Spit, you will find Seaworld theme park, half a dozen 5-star resorts, Marina Mirage shopping center and a popular restaurant called Fisherman’s Wharf which is renowned for their delicious fish and chips!
+Also down near The Spit, you will find Seaworld theme park, half a dozen 5-star resorts, Marina Mirage shopping center, and a popular restaurant called Fisherman’s Wharf which is renowned for its delicious fish and chips!